 Expo Application Services (EAS) is the cloud layer that makes shipping and maintaining a mobile app a lot less painful.
 EAS Build automates compiling your app and submitting it to the App Store and Google Play.

-EAS Update is the part we lean on most.
-It lets us push JavaScript changes (bug fixes, copy tweaks, small UI adjustments) directly to users' devices, skipping the app store review queue.
-For teams used to deploying web changes in seconds, that's a real quality-of-life win.
+EAS Update is especially useful for teams accustomed to rapid web deployment cycles..
+It lets you push JavaScript changes (bug fixes, copy tweaks, small UI adjustments) directly to users' devices, skipping the app store review queue.
+This reduces operational friction around smaller releases and fixes.

 React Native is one of the most widely used cross-platform mobile frameworks in the world, and the open source community around it is active.
 That means there's a third-party library for almost anything you'd want to do, and the framework itself keeps getting better.